 The last mile

 Just a hop, skip and a jump to go?
 Fido may be able to stick out his paw and flag down a pet-friendly taxi.
 Many taxi companies will carry small pets in carriers, or sitting on their owner’s knees.
 If fido is a Great Dane, check with the individual company first!
-Some national companies, such as Addison Lee, have had a policy of accepting animals via pre-booking and at the driver’s discretion for some time now, and for National Pet Month they have launched the ability to book a Pet Friendly Car via their app – perfect for tech savvy paws.
+Some national companies, such as Addison Lee, have had a policy of accepting animals via pre-booking and at the driver’s discretion for some time now.

 A possible alternative to taxis might be jumping on a bus.
 Most local buses, including London Buses, welcome well-behaved pooches, as long as they’re on a lead or in a carrier and don’t take up a passenger seat.
 Some operators may make a small charge.
 To be on the safe side, you can check with the specific operator first.

-For more inspiration, take a look at our guide to getting out and about with your dog – it’s as easy as 1, 2, 3!
+For more inspiration, take a look at our top tips for getting out and about with your dog – it’s as easy as 1, 2, 3!

 Stay tuned!
-If Fido fancies himself as a bit of an urban hound about town, make sure he keeps one eye open for our guide to London travel, while jet-setting pups will appreciate our guide to international travel – both coming soon.
+If Fido fancies himself as a bit of an urban hound about town, make sure he keeps one eye open for our guide to London travel, while pups with jet-setting ambitions will appreciate learning all about how to travel internationally.